-Due to the rapidly growing concerns surrounding the COVID-19 outbreak, the staff of Arizona Newspapers Association on March 18 began working remotely for at least the next two weeks.
+Due to the concerns surrounding the COVID-19 outbreak, the staff of Arizona Newspapers Association will remain working remotely pending guidelines from the Arizona governor, State Health Department and CDC .
 Staff will aim to avoid undue interruption in our operations and interactions with members and clients.

 We are committed to continue our support and communications with ANA Members as they serve their communities and support their families.
 If you need to contact any staff member, please email us.

 Arizona Newspapers Association

 (602) 261-7655, x102